What are the benefits of solar for electric vehicle charging?

 - Portable charger vs grid-tied system: Portable chargers for electric vehicles are simple and easy-to-use systems that allow you to plug in and charge from any accessible energy source.
 These are marketed as a helpful tool for when visiting relatives in a rural area with spotty accessibility to a charging station or for times when you want extra confidence that you’ll be able to charge up, like on your next camping trip.
 Grid-tied systems, on the other hand, integrate with your home’s solar system and offer more efficient power delivery.
 We typically recommend a grid-tied system at home so we can take a holistic approach to designing your solar system to include all the energy loads you want to cover.
 Grid-tied charging systems are more reliable and have the ability to communicate better with your solar + battery system as a whole.
 Fun fact: we have EV charging stations at our office in Raleigh for our team members to power their commute with the solar energy we produce on our building’s roof!

 - Net Metered EV charging systems: For grid-tied systems on homes with a solar net metering interconnection policy (think Duke Energy customers), you can also take advantage of net metering to provide power for your EV.
 Net metering allows your grid-connected solar system to feed excess energy back to the electric grid for a credit against future electric bills.
 This way, you can effectively use the grid as a battery storage system for your extra solar energy and then use those credits to offset powering your EV.
-In North Carolina, Duke Energy is revising its net metering program, but systems installed before October 1st can take advantage of the current policy, learn more here.
+In North Carolina, Duke Energy is revising its net metering program, learn more here.